Lzkkuan/HF_er-Orbital/README.md

 ### Advanced AI for NPCs:

 While NPCs will have basic behaviors, advanced AI that allows for complex interactions and dynamic responses to player actions is not within the current scope.

-### Extensive Customization Options:

-Although some customization options for Taotao and the environment could enhance player engagement, extensive customization options are not within the current scope due to the additional development time and resources required.

 ## Project Timeline